OpenSyndrome/open-syndrome-python/README.md

 osi convert
 osi convert --model mistral

+# to have the JSON translated to a specific language and edit it just after conversion
+osi convert --language "Português do Brasil" --model mistral --edit

-# or include a validation step after conversion
+# include a validation step after conversion
 osi convert --validate
 ```